What is the true price of a pair of jeans?

 On average the true price is 33 euros above the retail price.

-Using the true price method, Impact Institute and ABN AMRO‘s report the True Price of Jeans (Dutch version: True Pricing in de jeansketen) is being featured by Dutch national news outlets including NU.nl, de Telegraaf, RTLZ and on radio 3.
+Using the true price method, Impact Institute and ABN AMRO‘s report the True Price of Jeans (Dutch version: True Pricing in de jeansketen) is being featured by Dutch national news outlets including NU.nl, de Telegraaf, RTLZ, Trouw, on radio 3 and on TV RTL EditieNL.

 How can this gap be closed?
 The cotton must be produced more efficiently and forced labor must be stopped.
 At the same time, workers need to earn living wages.
 Finally, circularity should be improved by reusing the denim from jeans more often.